Learn how to burn smoke-free

 Learn how to build a smoke-free fire with fire-master Dave Pullen.

-Tip: Keeping the door open a little helps the fire to get going, but be sure not to leave it unattended.
+Tip: Keeping the door open a little helps the fire to get going.

 Tip: Now you can close the door properly.